ShashankAnand1996/Detachment-Limited-Landscape-Evolution-Model/Readme.md

   * diff[0] - time-step
   * diff[1] - maximum change in elevation at a node from previous time-step
   * diff[2] - change in mean elevation from previous time-step

+# Contact Us

+For more information about this research, you can reach out to me: [Shashank Kumar Anand](mailto:skanannd@princeton.edu?subject=[GitHub]%20Landscape%20Evolution%20Model%20(LEM)%20Numerical%20Solver).

+# Other Links

+Well-commented Python code for solving the linear stability analysis problem regarding the first channel instability of the Landscape Evolution Model (LEM) by the same author is obtainable at [ShashankAnand1996/LEM_Stability_Analysis](https://github.com/ShashankAnand1996/LEM_Stability_Analysis).
+The pre-print of the submitted manuscript for peer-review is also available: [Inception of Regular Valley Spacing in Fluvial Landscapes](https://www.essoar.org/doi/10.1002/essoar.10511126.1).